JuliaArbTypes/ArbFloats.jl/README.md

 `ArbFloat`, the value transforms as an extended precision floating point interval.

-### About Arb
+### About Arb and using Nemo's libraries

 This work is constructed atop a state-of-the-art C library for working with *midpoint ± radius* intervals, `Arb`. `Arb` is designed and written by Fredrik Johansson, who graciously allows Julia to use it under the MIT License.

-The C libraries that this package accesses are some of the shared libraries that Nemo.jl requires and builds when it is installed; and I am calling them directly.
-Nemo is a computational environment where the most important software for number theory and related work.
-Julia is used to create a cohesive whole that shares a manner of use.
-Fredrik Johansson, William Hart, and Tommy Hoffman have been especially helpful, taking the time to explain details of Arb as I was working on ArbFloats.
+The C libraries that this package accesses are some of the shared libraries that Nemo.jl requires and builds; and, with permission, I call them directly.

 ###### Hint